marcinszewczykArch/FootballStock/README.md

     2. Find last PlayerId in db and try to fetch next N players from client
     - if all failed - stop fetching
     - if any found - scan next N number
+- cleanup existing tests
+- new tests for playerProfile Client, cache and fetch streams
+- get rid of .get in fetch players streams
 - design and add http endpoints
 - read envs from cloud (aws credentials)
 - create dynamoDb client